 A companion grant to the Federal Pell Grant, this is also for students with exceptional financial aid needs who have not earned a bachelor's degree.
 Students have to be at least half-time (six credits) status and demonstrate exceptional financial need.
-If eligible, the maximum award for a year is \$4,000.
+If eligible, the maximum for a year is \$4,000.
 Students must be Pell recipients to be eligible for this grant.
-When awarding we first look at the student's estimated family contribution (EFC), as reported from the student's FAFSA.
-Those with a zero EFC are awarded first.
-Next, the student's enrollment is reviewed.
-Student's enrolled full-time (12 or more credits) are awarded first, followed by those awarded /4-time (9-11) credits, and finally if funds allow, those enrolled half-time (6-8 credits).
-If there are funds remaining after all zero EFC recipients are awarded, we then move on to those who have an EFC by using the same formula and moving up by groups of 5,000. (an EFC of 1-5,000, then EFC of 5,001-10,000, etc).
-Awards are based on enrollment. \$2,000 per semester for full-time enrollment, \$1,500 for /4-time enrollment, and \$1,000 for half-time enrollment.
+When awarding we first look at the student's student aid index (SAI), as reported from the student's FAFSA.
+Those with a negative or zero SAI are offered an FSEOG first.
+Next, the student's enrollment intensity (calculated by the number of credits enrolled) is reviewed.
+Students who are not enrolled full-time will receive an offer that is proportional to their enrollment intensity.
+If there are funds remaining after offers have been made to those with a negative or zero SAI, we will make offers to those whose SAI is greater than zero by increasing the SAI threshold in increments of 5,000 until all funds are exhausted.
 There is limited funding for this grant.